 - Support of applicant and panelist requests including login and profile information updates.

-The Arts Education Intern works closely with the Arts Education team to assist in the administrative duties of various Arts Education initiatives including; Poetry Out Loud, Spotlight on Arts Education Symposium, Youth Creativity Summit, Field Trip Experiences Initiative, Celebrate the Creative Spark! and the Summer Youth Employment Program (SYEP).
+The Arts Education Intern works closely with the Arts Education team to assist in the administrative duties of various Arts Education initiatives including Poetry Out Loud, Field Trip Experiences Initiative, and Celebrate the Creative Spark!

 Scope of responsibilities may include, but are not limited to;

-- Preparation, organization, and maintenance of Arts/Humanities Education Project (A/HEP) and District Arts and Humanities Initiative: Field Trip Experiences grant applications, reports, and budgets;
+- Preparation, organization, and maintenance of Arts/Humanities Education Project (AHEP) and Field Trip Experiences grant applications, reports, and budgets;

-- Preparation of, and participation in, professional development workshops for agency grantees;
+- Preparation of, and participation in, professional development workshops for grantees;

-- Assistance in the delivery of NEA’s Poetry Out Loud program with DC high schools in March 2020;
+- Assistance in the delivery of NEA’s Poetry Out Loud program in March 2022;

 - Coordination between schools and arts organizations/individual teaching artists as part of the Celebrate the Creative Spark! initiative; and,